Honey possum: Distribution

 Although restricted to a fairly small range in the southwest of Western Australia, it is locally common and does not seem to be threatened with extinction so long as its habitat of heath, shrubland, and woodland remains intact and diverse.

-Records of locations held at the Western Australian Museum indicate they are more common in regions of high Proteaceae diversity, areas such as banksia woodlands where species can be found flowering at all times of the year.
+Collection records held at the Western Australian Museum indicate they are more common in regions of high Proteaceae diversity, areas such as Banksia woodlands where species can be found flowering at all times of the year.